elastic/elastic-charts/github_bot/CONTRIBUTING.md

 - REST Scopes: read_agents, read_artifacts, read_builds, write_builds, read_build_logs, read_pipelines
 - GraphQL Access: Enabled

+In addition to `.env` file, we also use `github_bot/src/env.ts` file to select a set of environment variables that applies differently to the test app than it does the production app.

 ### Setup ngrok (only required for developing `/buildkite` routes)

 This step leverages `ngrok` for tunneling *live* buildkite webhooks to localhost.
 You can download it [here](https://ngrok.com/download).
 Follow the steps for setup.